sutrolabs/census-docs/destinations/hubspot.md

 | Email          |        ✅       | N/A                               | Send                                  |
 | Ticket          |        ✅       | Record ID                         | Send                                  |

-[Contact us](mailto:support@getcensus.com) if you're looking for Census to support other HubSpot objects or sync behaviors.
+[Contact us](mailto:support@getcensus.com) if you want Census to support more Hubspot objects and/or behaviors

 ### Custom Objects